NexPlayer/NexPlayer_HTML5_Documentation/API.md

 #### player.seek(value)

-   Set the currentTime property of the attached video element in seconds.
-If it is a live stream is necessary to combine it with [.getDVRWindowSize()](#getcurrenttime).
-   (if isUTC is true, the seek value will be in a different format than the currentTime of the video element).
+   Set the currentTime property of the attached video element. (if isUTC is true, the seek value will be in a different format than the currentTime of the video element).

    **Type**: instance method of [<code>Player</code>](#Player)